 Instead, you can just get started with a simple 5-page document that is supported by a spreadsheet of the financial plan.

 Let me give you some pointers on putting together a simple business plan.

 A simple business plan should have:

-- My analysis of my market including market size, customer behaviour, competitor (you get all the information from market research)
+- My analysis of my market includes market size, customer behaviour, and competitor (you get all the information from market research)